Pseudorandom unitaries are neither real nor sparse nor noise-robust: Pseudoresource

 We further show that PRSs and PRUs must have a $\mathcal{C}=\omega(\log(n))$ relative entropy of coherence (power), which implies that PRUs are not sparse, requiring $\omega(\log(n))$ coherent operations such as the Hadamard gates to be generated.

 Does the description of quantum mechanics require complex numbers, or does it suffice to only use real numbers to achieve arbitrary tasks?
 For quantum communication tasks, it has been shown that complex numbers are indeed necessary~\cite{wu2021resource,kondra2022real,chen2022ruling}.
 We now show that quantum randomness also requires complex numbers, however with a subtle catch.
 In particular, we show that PRUs must not be real and require $\mathcal{I}_\text{p}=1-\text{negl}(n)$ imaginarity.
 This implies that a real-valued description of quantum information is unable to generate quantum randomness for unitaries, and complex numbers are indeed necessary.
 In contrast, PRSs (and PRSSs) have no restrictions on imaginarity.
 Thus, randomness on the level of quantum states does not need complex numbers, and a real-valued quantum theory suffices to generate states which look completely random.
 This reveals a fundamental difference of the role of complex numbers for operations and states.
-Given recent efficient constructions of real PRSs~\cite{brakerski2019pseudo} and complex PRUs~\cite{metger2024pseudorandom}, the relationship of randomness and complex numbers can be directly probed in experiment.
+Given recent efficient constructions of real PRSs~\cite{brakerski2019pseudo}, some-what secure real PRUs~\cite{brakerski2024real}, and complex PRUs~\cite{schuster2024randomunitariesextremelylow,ma2024construct}, the relationship of randomness and complex numbers can be directly probed in experiment.

 We introduce pseudoresource as the ability of a pseudorandom state ensemble with a low amount of a given resource to masquerade as a high-resource ensemble.
 We observe that pseudoresource behaves fundamentally different depending on the resource: For pseudocoherence (as well as pseudoentanglement and pseudomagic), we find a large, but non-maximal pseudoresource gap between low and high coherence ensembles.
 For pseudoimaginarity, the gap is maximal, while for pseudopurity the gap is exponentially small.
 Thus, not all resources can be effectively masqueraded using low-resource states.
-It would be interesting to draw a fundamental connection between resource theories and the pseudoresource gap.
+It would be interesting to draw a fundamental connection between resource theories and the pseudoresource gap. \revC{Further, it would be interesting to relate pseudoresources to state preparation complexity~\cite{grewal2024pseudoentanglement}.}